basho/basho_docs/content/riak/ts/1.4.0/using/creating-activating.md

 Once you have [planned out your table][planning] you can create it by:

-* Executing a `CREATE TABLE` statement using any Riak client,
+* Executing a CREATE TABLE statement using any Riak TS client,
 * Using riak shell, or
 * Running the `riak-admin` command (as root, using `su` or `sudo`).